SBCURLEY/pands-project/README.md

 ### Findings:
- - The below give me a clearer idea of the distribution of the data set.
+ - The following graphs give me a clearer idea of the distribution of the data set.
  - The highest frequency of the petal length is around 37 which is between 1 and 2.
  - The highest frequency of the petal width is between 40 and 50 which is between 0.0 and 0.5.
  - The highest frequency of the sepal length is between 25 and 30 which is between 5.5 and 6.